-Whether the goal is to keep alive old traditions, create probiotic-rich foods, or experiment with new flavors, food fermentation is a rewarding endeavor.
+Whether you want to keep alive old traditions, create probiotic-rich foods, or simply experiment with new flavors, food fermentation is a rewarding endeavor.
 Microorganisms like yeast, bacteria, and mold play a role in the fermentation process, creating foods and drinks such as:

-- Beer and wine
+- Beer and wine - Chocolate

+Tempeh

 - Sourdough bread

+- Pickles

-- Sauerkraut
+- SauerkrautKimchi

-- Kimchi
+- •

 - Yogurt

-- Chocolate

-- Pickles

-- Tempeh

-- Koji

-- Miso

-Lacto-Fermentation
+KojiMiso

+LACTO-FERMENTATION

-The fermentation process results in lactic acid production from bacteria that are present on the surface of all fruits and vegetables.
-Lactofermentation refers to this process and is unrelated to lactose or sugar found in milk.
+The fermentation process results in lactic-acid production from bacteria which are present on the surface of all fruits and vegetables.
+Lacto-fermentation refers to this process and is unrelated to lactose (sugar) found in milk.

-In an anaerobic or oxygen-free environment, these bacteria convert sugars into lactic acid, which inhibits harmful bacteria and acts as a preservative.
-It's what gives fermented foods their characteristic sour flavor.

-The natural acids and other antimicrobial compounds produced by the fermenting bacteria inhibit the growth of other harmful bacteria, molds and yeasts that contribute to spoilage.
+In an anaerobic (oxygen-free) environment, these bacteria convert sugars into lactic acid, which inhibits harmful bacteria and acts as a preservative.
+It's also what gives fermented foods their characteristic sour flavor.
+The natural acids and other antimicrobial compounds produced by the fermenting bacteria inhibit the growth of other harmful bacteria, molds, and yeasts that contribute to spoilage.

-Additionally, the carbon dioxide produced during fermentation helps maintain the low-oxygen conditions necessary for the fermenting bacteria to flourish.
+Additionally, the carbon dioxide produced during the fermentation process helps maintain the low-oxygen conditions necessary for the fermenting bacteria to flourish.
 Carbon dioxide also aids in the stabilization of flavor and color.

-Of the many groups of fermenting bacteria, those from the lactic acid family are the most important in vegetable fermentation, specifically Leuconostoc, Lactobacillus and Pediococcus species.
+Of the many groups of fermenting bacteria, those from the lactic acid bacteria family are the most important in vegetable fermentation - specifically Leuconostoc, Lactobacillus, and Pediococcus species.

-Benefits of Fermented Foods
+Benefits of fermented foods

-- Enhanced digestibility due to enzyme action. - Increased vitamin levels, specifically B vitamins, and preservation of vitamins A and C. - Improved gut health due to the presence of probiotics. - Keep in mind that not all fermented foods bought in the store will contain live probiotics. - Check the label for "Live Active Cultures."
+- Enhanced digestibility due to enzyme action. - Increased vitamin levels, specifically B vitamins and preservation of vitamins A and C. - Improved gut health due to presence of probiotics. - Keep in mind that not all fermented foods you buy in the store will contain live probiotics. - Check the label for "Live Active Cultures".